Authoring tests in code view

-With YAML-based test authoring, tests can be defined systematically to validate API behavior under different conditions.
-Structured test configurations help check API responses, confirm data integrity, and validate business logic.
+With YAML-based test authoring, you can define API tests in a structured and consistent way to validate API behavior under different conditions.
+This method allows you to check API responses, confirm data integrity, and validate business logic through clearly defined test cases.

 Test authoring considerations